ong-ck/tp/docs/UserGuide.md

 ```
 add n/NAME t/TOPIC [i/IMPORTANCE_LEVEL]
 ```
-- **The corresponding file must already be present in the same folder as `clialgo.jar` in order for the `CS2040CFile` to be added successfully.**
+- **The corresponding file must already be present in the same folder as the `.jar` in order for the `CS2040CFile` to be added successfully.**
   - For example, if you want to add `queue.txt` into `CLIAlgo`, `queue.txt` must be present in the same folder as the `.jar` file.
 - Not following the syntax strictly would result in an invalid command message.
-- `n/` and `t/` fields must be non-empty.
+- `NAME` represents the name of the `CS2040CFile` to be added **without the file extension**.
+- `TOPIC` represents the topic which will be tagged to the `CS2040CFile` added.
   - Only full words will be matched.
-  - For example, `LINKED_LIST` will not match `Link List`.
+  - E.g `LINKED_LIST` will not match `Link List`.
-- `/t` Topic field is **case-sensitive**.
+  - Topic field is **case-sensitive**.
 Enter `help c/add` to view list of valid topics and their case-sensitivities.
   - For example, keying in `add n/queue t/sorting` is **not** valid.
 It should be `add n/queue t/SORTING` instead.
+- `IMPORTANCE_LEVEL` represents the importance level you want to asssign to the `CS2040CFile` added.
-- `i/` field is optional. **If this field is left empty, the note or code files' importance is set to 5 by default**.
+  - This field is optional. **If this field is left empty, the note or code files' importance is set to 5 by default**.

 #### Example of usage:
 Input: